-It is time to change the narrative at Black Creek Pioneer Village.
+It is time to change the narrative at The Village at Black Creek.

-Recognizing that for too long the site had focused on settlers of European descent, in 2017 the Village begn working to change the narrative by collaborating with Indigenous scholars, artists, elders, and community members.
+Recognizing that for too long the site had focused on settlers of European descent, in 2017 The Village began working to change the narrative by collaborating with Indigenous scholars, artists, elders, and community members.

 LEARN HOW THE VILLAGE IS CHANGING THE NARRATIVE